Neuschwanstein castle murder case opens with U.S. man admitting to rape, killing of fellow U.S. tourist

 His client was "deeply ashamed" about his actions and wished to apologize to the victim's family, the lawyer added.

-B., who hails from the US state of Michigan, spoke only to confirm the accuracy of his lawyer's statement to the court.
+The suspect, who is from Michigan, spoke only to confirm the accuracy of his lawyer's statement to the court.

 He is not expected to make any further comments during the trial, scheduled to run until March 13.